-Art historians are passionate about art.
-Our art history program allows you to immerse yourself in a wide variety of forms from across the ages and around the world.
-You will find yourself diving into art from an array of periods, including German Expressionism and Russian Avant Garde, as well as styles like transgressive art and graphic novels.
+The Art History track has students immersing themselves in a wide variety of forms from across the ages and around the world.
+They dive into art from an array of periods, including German Expressionism and Russian Avant Garde, as well as styles such as transgressive art and graphic novels.

-The Studio Art Program at Stetson University gives you the opportunity to develop your artistic skills with the benefits of a liberal arts education.
-As a student in studio art, you get personalized attention, professional critiques and guidance from faculty who are professional artists themselves with a range of talents and professional experience.
+The Studio Art track gives students the opportunity to develop artistic skills with the benefits of a liberal arts education.
+They receive personalized attention, professional critiques and guidance from faculty who are professional artists themselves with a range of talents and professional experience.
 Our faculty chooses to practice their craft at Stetson because they value working one-on-one with undergraduate students who share their passion for art.

 Learn more about the Department of Creative Arts.

 "My professors and mentors in the Art Department noted my established skill as an artist and worked with me as an individual to make sure I was excelling and producing pieces to my personal standards.
 I was also given thematic freedom in my pieces, which I believe is optimal for creative expression."